Parents with disabilities: Financial support

 Comparing to non-disabled parents, more disabled parents are not employed.
 Families with disabled parents also face extra expanse during daily life and parenting tasks due to their disability.
 They are more likely to experience the pressure of poverty and depend on public benefit.
 There are this kind of family not qualified for financial support because of their medium income level, which prevent them from affording special equipment and services.
 The public benefit should be accessible towards disabled parents.

 Physical and mental health care

 Parents with disabilities face barrier when attempt to get access to health care, especially women.
 Professionals in health care hold negative attitudes towards disabled parents, and underestimate life quality of disabled people.
 Depression is another significant issue faced by disabled parents.
 Women with disabilities have six times more chance than normal women to have depression.
 Appropriate service and support is necessary for disabled mothers under the effect of depression.

 Support in personal daily life

 A large number of disabled parents reported the need of assistant in daily living activities like cooking, toileting and cleaning.
 Assistance in parenting tasks including taking recreational activities with children, carrying and holding children and so on are also reported as needed by parents with disabilities.

+Government support

+The Americans with Disabilities Act is a law that protects the rights of people with disabilities.
+It ensures that parents with disabilities are given equal opportunities and are provided additional aid based on their individual needs.